ABES-CodeChef/Daily75/README.md

    `git clone https://github.com/ABES-CodeChef/Daily75.git`

+3. Form directory structure of the Repository: Use the `make.sh` script to form directory structure

+   `./make.sh form`

-3. Create a New Branch: Create a new branch for your challenge journey.
+4. Create a New Branch: Create a new branch for your challenge journey.
    You can name it something like "day1", "day2", and so on, to keep track of your progress.

    `git checkout -b day1`

-4. Solving Problems: Use this template to write your code for solving DSA problems.
+5. Solving Problems: Use this template to write your code for solving DSA problems.
 You can use any programming language of your choice.
 Organize your code in a structured manner within the appropriate folders.

-5. Problem Descriptions: Add problem descriptions, links, or any additional information about the problem you are solving in `SUMMARY.md` or as comments in your code.
+6. Problem Descriptions: Add problem descriptions, links, or any additional information about the problem you are solving in `SUMMARY.md` or as comments in your code.

-6. Commit and Push: After solving a problem, commit your changes and push them to your forked repository.
+7. Commit and Push: After solving a problem, commit your changes and push them to your forked repository.

    ```bash
    git add .